2015 Copa Colsanitas

 The 2015 Copa Colsanitas was a women's tennis tournament played on outdoor clay courts.
 It was the 18th edition of the Copa Colsanitas, and part of the International category of the 2015 WTA Tour.
-It took place at the Centro de Alto Rendimiento in Bogotá, Colombia, from April 13 through April 19, 2015.
+It took place at the Centro de Alto Rendimiento in Bogotá, Colombia, from 13 April through 19 April 2015.
+First-seeded Teliana Pereira won the singles title.